 We are working with our supply chain to keep Britain moving whilst prioritising the safety of the public, passengers and railway staff.

 A dedicated email address has been set up for use by our supply chain in relation to Covid-19.
 If you are one of our suppliers and have any questions or concerns please contact us via COVIDfirstname.lastname@example.org

 We’re dependent on our suppliers to help us deliver rail services across Britain – we spend over £7bn per year with our supply chain, 98 per cent of which is with British companies.

-We’ve worked directly with around 4,000 suppliers during the 2018/19 financial year.
-Nearly 3,000 of these are small to medium enterprises (SMEs), who supply us with vital services, from catering for our teams who are working through the night to designing innovative technology to keep the railway running safely.
+We worked directly with around 4,000 suppliers during the 2018/19 financial year.
+Nearly 3,000 of these are small to medium enterprises (SMEs) who supply us with vital services, from catering for our teams working through the night to designing innovative technology to keep the railway running safely.
 Our spend with large suppliers has also provided sustainable demand to many British SMEs through the extended supply chain.

 Our supply chain is divided into Route Services (goods and services) and capital delivery projects (delivery of our major projects).

 We recognise that providing our suppliers with visibility of our future procurement requirements creates a basis on which to plan their business, the ability to recruit, develop and retain staff with the skills necessary to support our demands and the knowledge to support investment decisions in plant and equipment, and innovation.